The Best Online Banks

 "Before you sign up for an account you should make sure you understand the fee structure.
 Hidden fees typically revolve around what your daily balance is, what ATM you use when you withdraw money, and whether or not you're overdrawn at any given time."

-For example, you might open up a high-yield savings account at Ally, and invest in a CD from First Internet Bank, or maintain a checking account with Discover for your annual vacations.
+For example, you might open up a high-yield savings account at Ally or maintain a checking account with Discover for your annual vacations.
 This doesn’t mean you need to go overboard (most people would probably still find it a hassle to maintain several separate bank accounts), but be aware that online banking leaves you with many more options than you might typically have.
 You have the luxury of picking bank accounts based on what matters most to you.

 Read the fine print for fees and penalties

 It’s important to understand your bank’s information in full before opening an account.
 Often, it’s the fine-print fees that can eat away at your balance, like that $30 penalty for accidentally overdrawing your Discover checking by $1.
-If you know about the fee ahead of time (and know that you tend to accidentally overdraw) then you can choose a bank like First Internet Bank instead — which offers free overdraft protection transfers in increments of $50.
-Here’s how a few common fees compare among our finalists:
+If you know about the fee ahead of time (and know that you tend to accidentally overdraw) then you can choose a bank Axos Bank, which does charge for overdrafting.
+Here’s how a few common fees compare among our top picks:

 Online Banks FAQ